MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/obtaining-preparsed-data.md

 # Obtaining preparsed data

-This section describes how user-mode applications and kernel-mode drivers obtain a HID collection's [preparsed data](preparsed-data.md), which is an opaque structure that describes a collection's HID reports.
+This article describes how user-mode applications and kernel-mode drivers obtain a HID collection's [preparsed data](preparsed-data.md), which is an opaque structure that describes a collection's HID reports.

 ## User-Mode Application